ryantd42/NY-Legislative-Git/2023/S2376B-2023/bill.md

  tity  of  another  person by presenting [himself or herself] THEMSELF as that other person, or by  acting  as  that  other  person  or  by  using personal identifying information of that other person, and thereby:
-  1.  obtains  goods,  money, property or services or uses credit in the name of such other person or causes financial loss to such person or  to another person or persons; or
+  1.  obtains goods, money, MEDICAL INFORMATION, HEALTH INSURANCE INFOR- MATION, property or services or uses credit in the name  of  such  other

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD01629-07-4
+  LBD01629-09-4
- S. 2376--A  2
+ S. 2376--B  2

-  2. commits a class A misdemeanor or higher level crime; OR
+ person  or  causes financial loss to such person or to another person or persons; or
-  3. OBTAINS MEDICAL INFORMATION AND/OR HEALTH INSURANCE INFORMATION IN THE NAME OF SUCH PERSON.
+  2. commits a class A misdemeanor or higher level crime.
   Identity theft in the third degree is a class A misdemeanor.
   §  3.
 Section 190.79 of the penal law, as added by chapter 619 of the laws of 2002 and subdivision 4 as amended by chapter 279 of the laws  of 2008, is amended to read as follows:
  § 190.79 Identity theft in the second degree.
   A  person  is guilty of [identify] IDENTITY theft in the second degree when [he or she] SUCH  PERSON  knowingly  and  with  intent  to  defraud assumes  the  identity  of  another  person  by  presenting  [himself or herself] THEMSELF as that other person,  or  by  acting  as  that  other person  or  by  using  personal  identifying  information  of that other person, and thereby:
   1. obtains goods, money, MEDICAL INFORMATION, HEALTH INSURANCE  INFOR- MATION,  property  or  services or uses credit in the name of such other person in an aggregate amount that exceeds five hundred dollars; or
   2. causes financial loss to  such  person  or  to  another  person  or persons in an aggregate amount that exceeds five hundred dollars; or
   3.  commits  or attempts to commit a felony or acts as an accessory to the commission of a felony; or
   4. commits the crime of identity theft in the third degree as  defined in  section  190.78  of  this  article and has been previously convicted within the last five years of identity theft  in  the  third  degree  as defined  in  section  190.78,  identity  theft  in  the second degree as defined in this section, identity theft in the first degree  as  defined in section 190.80, unlawful possession of personal identification infor- mation  in  the  third  degree  as  defined  in section 190.81, unlawful possession of personal identification information in the  second  degree as  defined in section 190.82, unlawful possession of personal identifi- cation information in the first degree as  defined  in  section  190.83, unlawful  possession of a skimmer device in the second degree as defined in section 190.85, unlawful possession of a skimmer device in the  first degree  as defined in section 190.86, grand larceny in the fourth degree as defined in section 155.30, grand  larceny  in  the  third  degree  as defined in section 155.35, grand larceny in the second degree as defined in  section  155.40  or  grand larceny in the first degree as defined in section 155.42 of this chapter.
   Identity theft in the second degree is a class E felony.
   § 4.
 Section 190.80 of the penal law, as added by chapter 619 of  the laws  of  2002,  subdivision  4 as amended by chapter 279 of the laws of 2008, is amended to read as follows:
  § 190.80 Identity theft in the first degree.
   A person is guilty of identity theft in the first degree when  [he  or she]  SUCH PERSON knowingly and with intent to defraud assumes the iden- tity of another person by presenting [himself or  herself]  THEMSELF  as that  other  person,  or  by  acting  as  that  other person or by using personal identifying information of that other person, and thereby:
   1. obtains goods, money, MEDICAL INFORMATION, HEALTH INSURANCE  INFOR- MATION,  property  or  services or uses credit in the name of such other person in an aggregate amount that exceeds two thousand dollars; or
   2. causes financial loss to  such  person  or  to  another  person  or persons in an aggregate amount that exceeds two thousand dollars; or
   3.  commits  or  attempts  to  commit a class D felony or higher level crime or acts as an accessory in the commission of a class D  or  higher level felony; or
- S. 2376--A  3
+ S. 2376--B  3

   4. commits the crime of identity theft in the second degree as defined in  section  190.79  of  this  article and has been previously convicted within the last five years of identity theft  in  the  third  degree  as defined  in  section  190.78,  identity  theft  in  the second degree as defined in section 190.79, identity theft in the first degree as defined in this section, unlawful possession of personal identification informa- tion  in  the  third  degree  as  defined  in  section  190.81, unlawful